schmittnieto/schmittnieto.github.io/_pages/azurelocal-calculator.md

     </div>

     <div class="disclaimer">
       <p><strong>Redundancy Disclaimer:</strong> When using 1 or 2 nodes, S2D employs two-way mirror redundancy.
 When using 3 or more nodes, three-way mirror redundancy is used.
-For a single-node configuration, no storage network is required (
-        <a href="https://learn.microsoft.com/en-us/azure/azure-local/plan/single-server-deployment?view=azloc-24112#storage-network-vlans" target="_blank"><em>Optional – this pattern doesn't require a storage network</em></a>
+For a single-node configuration, no storage network is required (<em>Optional – this pattern doesn't require a storage network</em>).
-      ).
 We assume that in this case a local mirror is used to avoid data loss in case of disk failure.</p>
       <p><strong>Reserved Capacity Disclaimer:</strong> For multi-node configurations, the calculation reserves capacity equivalent to one disk per node (i.e. <em>Reserved Capacity = Number of Nodes × Capacity per Disk</em>) to ensure there is sufficient unallocated space for repairs after a disk failure.
 For a single-node configuration, no reserved capacity is applied.</p>
-      <p><strong>NVMe & Performance Disclaimer:</strong> In Azure Local, NVMe drives are used as both cache and capacity.
+      <p><strong>NVMe & Performance Disclaimer:</strong> In Azure Local, NVMe drives are used solely as capacity devices.
 For optimal performance, RDMA must be used.
-Increasing the number of NVMe drives per node enhances IOPS and throughput via parallelism, but it also requires proper RDMA network configuration to avoid potential bottlenecks.</p>
+Increasing the number of NVMe drives per node enhances IOPS and throughput via parallelism—but it also requires proper RDMA network configuration to avoid potential bottlenecks.</p>
+      <p><strong>Capacity Efficiency Factor:</strong> The specified capacity of an NVMe is typically higher than the usable capacity due to OS overhead, overprovisioning, spare sectors, and recovery partitions.
+In this calculator, a capacity efficiency factor (default 92%) is applied to convert the specified capacity to usable capacity.
+This value can be increased to 100% if you wish to use the full specified capacity.</p>
       <p><strong>Storage Configuration Disclaimer:</strong> Storage is configured in Azure Local using the <code>configurationMode</code> parameter (
         <a href="https://learn.microsoft.com/en-us/azure/templates/microsoft.azurestackhci/clusters/deploymentsettings?pivots=deployment-language-arm-template#storage-1" target="_blank">Documentation</a>
       ).
 By default, this mode is set to <em>Express</em> and storage is configured as per best practices based on the number of nodes in the cluster.
 Allowed values are <em>'Express'</em>, <em>'InfraOnly'</em>, and <em>'KeepStorage'</em>.
-However, the exact best practices cannot be verified, and therefore the calculator assumes the reserved capacity as described.</p>
+However, the exact best practices cannot be verified, and therefore the calculator assumes the reserved capacity and efficiency factor as described.</p>
       <p><strong>Volume Assignment Disclaimer:</strong> During cloud deployment, the assignment of volumes within the storage pool (named SU1_Pool) is automated.
 This includes a fixed 250 GB (<em>Infrastructure_1</em>) volume for the ARC Resource Bridge and AKS images, a 20 GB (<em>ClusterPerformanceHistory</em>) volume for cluster statistics, and the remaining usable capacity (minus an extra 7 GB) is divided equally among <em>UserStorage</em> volumes (one per node).
 These values are approximate and subject to change based on deployment specifics.</p>
     </div>
   </div>